• Home

 You can turn Google Sheets into a reliable data visualization tool loaded with advanced charts by installing third-party apps, such as ChartExpo.

-Like we said, how to make a Line Graph with multiple lines in Google Sheets should never be a time-intensive task.
+As we said, how to make a Line Graph with multiple lines in Google Sheets should never be a time-intensive task.
 Keep reading to learn more.

 Why ChartExpo?

-ChartExpo is a Line Chart maker that comes as an add-on you can easily install in your Google Sheets.
+ChartExpo is a Chart maker that comes as an add-on you can easily install in your Google Sheets.

 With advanced visualizations such as Sankey Diagram, Control Chart, Pareto Chart, Radar Chart, and many more, ChartExpo turns your complex, raw data into compelling, easy-to-digest, visual renderings that tell the story of your data.